nativescript-vue/nativescript-vue.org/content/docs/es/getting-started/2-playground-tutorial.md

       console.log('Task with index: ' + args.index + ' tapped'); // Logs tapped tasks in the console for debugging.
     },
     onButtonTap() {
-      console.log("New task added: " + this.textFieldValue + "."); // Logs the newly added task in the console for debugging.
+      console.log('New task added: ' + this.textFieldValue + '.'); // Logs the newly added task in the console for debugging.
       this.todos.unshift({ name: this.textFieldValue }); // Adds tasks in the ToDo array.
-Newly added tasks are immediately shown on the screen. this.textFieldValue = ""; // Clears the text field so that users can start adding new tasks immediately.
+Newly added tasks are immediately shown on the screen. this.textFieldValue = ''; // Clears the text field so that users can start adding new tasks immediately.
     },
   },